 ULIP’s: These are insurance+investment product, from the premium you pay, some amount is used as your premium towards insurance and rest is invested as per your choice. this product needs a lot of questions to be answered before taking it.

 In the case of Shares and Mutual Funds, Any profit or loss made within 1 year.
 Tax treatment will be:

 – Short term profits : 15% flat.
 (2008-2009)

 – Long term Profits : Nil

-Incase of Land, House, Jewelry , Any profit or loss made within 3 years.
+In the case of Land, House, Jewellery, Any profit or loss made within 3 years.
 Tax treatment will be:

 – Short term profits : 20% Flat